alvinteh/appcore/README.md

 * Implement dependency injection
   * Implement support for calling Am.Controller.create() using model names (as opposed to references)
   * Implement default routes for controller actions based on a provided list of controller names
+* Implement support for model relationships
 * Implement support for isomorphic usage
-  * Implement support for Am.View in node.js environments
+  * Implement support for Am.View in node.js/io.js environments
+  * Implement support for Am.Ajax.Xhr in node.js/io.js environments
-* Implement support for model relationships
+* Implement support for quick framework-wide bootstrap configuration through Am.Config
+  * Allow users to define the type (client/server-side) of view that AmpedJS should work with
+  * Allow users to enable/disable automatic route bindings for controller actions

 License
 -------